 Loquat

-The loquat, also called the Japanese plum, is a small-ish evergreen tree (< 25 feet tall) that bears tasty fruit.
+The loquat, also called the Japanese plum, is a smaller evergreen tree (less than 25 feet tall) that bears tasty fruit.
 Its more diminutive size makes it a great choice for small or tight spaces in your yard.
-Though not native to this area, it was introduced to Florida toward the end of the 19th century and has thrived in our sunny, well-drained soils ever since.
-It is an attractive tree year-round but, in the late fall, it blooms white, fragrant flowers and then produces a delicious yellow fruit that is ready to be enjoyed in early spring.

 Southern Magnolia